joshuaeckroth/cinf401-website/notes/hadoop-workflow.markdown

 See the [Hadoop dev env](/notes/hadoop-dev-env.html) notes for downloading and setting up the necessary libraries.

+The steps below are required for every new Hadoop application you create.

 ### Eclipse

 Create a new Java project, as usual.